-The first candle we light is to redeem the pain of loss - the loss of relationships; the loss of jobs with the security they bring; the loss of health in ourselves or in family members; the loss of joy and peace in our lives from the stresses which surround us; the loss of the "normal" we knew before the pandemic; the loss and loneliness we experience when we cannot be with our loved ones.
+The first candle we light is to redeem the pain of loss - the loss of relationships; the loss of jobs with the security they bring; the loss of health in ourselves or in family members; the loss of joy and peace in our lives from the stresses which surround us; the loss of the "normal" we knew before the pandemic and other major changes in our lives; the loss and loneliness we experience when we cannot be with our loved ones.
 As we gather up this pain, we offer it to you, O God, asking that into our open hands you will place the gift of peace.
 I invite you to name the pain of loss in the silence of your heart.